 A previous Inspired by... gallery exhibiting artist, John Freeman will be exhibiting at Whitby's Pannett Art Gallery from 9 November - 15 December.
 Showcasing works from his 50 year career, the exhibition includes images in oil, line drawings and watercolour.

 Christmas is coming...

 As Christmas fast approaches, head to one of the area's great houses all decked out for the season's festivities.
-Burton Agnes Hall opens its doors from 14 November to 23 December, with festive events running alongside, including Christmas Craft Days, or experience Christmas at Nunnington Hall from the Georgian era to the war years (weekends only from 18 November until 17 December).
-At Castle Howard a host of angels will be found throughout the grand state rooms along with floral creations and beautiful decorations from 18 November until 23 December.
+Burton Agnes Hall opens its doors from 14 November to 23 December, with festive events running alongside, including Christmas Craft Wednesdays, or experience Christmas through the ages at Nunnington Hall from the Georgian era to the war years (weekends only from 15 November until 15 December).

-Complementing Briganta's WinterArt, exhibiting in the Inspired by... gallery (17 November until 21 January 2018), our very popular annual Christmas Craft Fair returns (18-19 November).
-We're also holding a Christmas shopping weekend at our Sutton Bank National Park Centre (25-26 November), with live music, children's activities and crafts.
+Complementing Briganta's 'Uniquely Made', exhibiting in the Inspired by... gallery (16 November until early February 2020), our very popular annual Christmas Craft Fair returns (16-17 November).
+We're also holding a Christmas shopping weekend at our Sutton Bank National Park Centre (23-24 November), with live music, children's activities and crafts.

-The popular NSPCC Christmas Fair returns to Duncombe Park (16-18 November) where you can enjoy more than 50 stalls selling a range of festive gifts.
-Nearby, Beadlam Grange Farm Shop's annual Christmas Gift Fair in aid of Yorkshire Air Ambulance returns 17-19 November.
-Free entry and a chance to browse more than 30 stalls in their covered yard.
+Beadlam Grange Farm Shop's annual Christmas Gift Fair in aid of St Catherine's Hospice, Scarborough returns 15-17 November.
+Free entry and a chance to browse more than 35 stalls in their covered yard.